 In prior years, the Corporation entered into agreements with Neptune Wellness Solutions Inc. (Neptune) pursuant to which the Corporation obtained a license and exercised its option under this license agreement to pay in advance all of the future royalties payable to Neptune.
 This license allows the Corporation to exploit the intellectual property rights in-order to develop novel active pharmaceutical ingredients into commercial products for the prescription drugs market.
 In assessing the magnitude of any impairment of the license the Corporation considered all available evidence including i) significant adverse impact from business climate due to Phase 3 clinical programs failure to meet its primary endpoints, and the resulting decision to not file an NDA to obtain FDA approval for CaPre, and the resulting internal forecasts that no cash flows from the use of the license was possible, and (ii) management's estimate that a market place participant would place minimal to no value on the license if it were to be sold on its own or in combination with other assets, recognized or not, which is a level 3 measurement in the fair value hierarchy which included unobservable inputs.
-Accordingly, an impairment loss of \$3,706 was recognized for the three and six-months ended September 30, 2020, which represents the totality of the intangible assets net book value prior to the impairment trigger.
+Accordingly, an impairment loss of \$3,706 was recognized for the nine-months ended December 31, 2020, which represents the totality of the intangible assets net book value prior to the impairment trigger and has not changed since the six-months ended September 30, 2020.

-5. Assets held for sale
+6. Assets held for sale